LLNL/MuyGPyS/CONTRIBUTING.md

 lowercase words separated by underscores.
 Mathy variable names like `x` and `y` should be avoided in favor of descriptive names such as `train_features`.
-The few exceptions to this rule are canonical kernel hyperparameters such as `nu` and `sigma_sq`.
+This includes kernel hyperparameters.
+For example the Matèrn smoothness parameter is known as `nu` in many libraries, but we call it `smoothness`.

 Here are some example function and variable names
 ```
 def my_cool_function() -> int
     magic_number = 14
     return magic_number

 def my_other_cool_function(fun_array: np.array) -> np.array
     return 2.5 * fun_array
 ```

 MuyGPyS classes should be `PascalCase`, one or more words that start with uppercase letters with no separator.
-Classes are to be avoided where possible, as MuyGPyS is a "soft" functional package.
 What classes do exist are predominantly functors (classes organized around a `__call__()` method) or near-functors (classes organized around two or more related named functions, such as `MuyGPS` and its methods `MuyGPS.regress()` and `MuyGPS.regress_from_indices()`).
+Non-functor and non-near-functor classes are to be avoided where possible, as MuyGPyS is a "soft" functional package.
 Class members (variables and functions) that are intended for internal use should be prepended with an underscore.
 Think carefully as to whether what you are trying to do really requires the